bfosso/SDATA_bio_Desc/README.md

 # Passaro_et_al 2020
-This repository describes all the bioinformatic steps performed in [Passaro et al 2019](https://www.nature.com/articles/s41598-019-56240-1) and Passaro et al 2020.
+This repository describes all the bioinformatic steps performed in [Passaro et al 2019](https://www.nature.com/articles/s41598-019-56240-1) and **NNNNNNNN**.
-The raw data mentioned in the paper are available in the *SRA* repository under the Bioprojec [PRJNA544407](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA544407).
+The raw data mentioned in the paper are available in the *SRA* repository under the Bioproject [PRJNA544407](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA544407).
+The bioinformatic pipeline relies on 3 main steps:
+1. Taxonomic assignment of Illumina PE reads by exploiting **MetaShot**;
+2. Meta-assembly of unassigned reads;
+3. Taxonomic assignments of the obtained contigs/scaffolds.
+The described procedure allows users to replicate the whole procedure or just reproduce on of the steps and the intermediate data are available as a **Zenodo** repository.

 ## Requirements
 ### Bioinformatic tools and packages
-All the steps described below rely on several bioinformatic tools and packages whose installation and configuration is necessary to properly reproduce all the listed steps.
+All the steps described below rely on several bioinformatic tools and packages whose installation and configuration is required to properly reproduce all the listed steps.
 Following the list of required tools:
   * [**MetaShot (Metagenomics Shotgun)**](https://github.com/bfosso/MetaShot) \[[PMID: 28130230](https://pubmed.ncbi.nlm.nih.gov/28130230/)\] is a pipeline designed for the complete taxonomic assessment of the human microbiota.
 In MetaShot, third party tools and new developed Python and Bash scripts are integrated to analyse *paired-end (PE) Illumina reads*, offering an automated procedure covering all the analysis steps from raw data management to taxonomic profiling.
 It is designed to analyse both DNA-Seq and RNA-Seq data.
 Among the tools required in MetaShot, **bowtie2** is also listed, so it can be installed only once.
   * [**metaSPAdes**](http://cab.spbu.ru/software/meta-spades/) \[[PMID: 28298430](https://pubmed.ncbi.nlm.nih.gov/28298430/)\] is an assembler designed to obtain high quality assembly of metegenomes.